 From this lodge, it’s only a bit further to reach Condor Cocha, the furthest point permissible on Chimborazo without a guide.
 The small lake lays scenically beneath the icy mountain peak.
 Take a moment here to be silent and you’ll be further rewarded with the sound of cracking glaciers.

 While the trail is less than a mile each way, the thin air at over 5,000 meters altitude, in combination with the relatively steep terrain can make it a slow-going hike.
 Plan about an hour and a half for the hike up, spend some time there, and then trek back down.

 It’s possible to reach this trailhead by public bus to the Chimborazo park entrance, then a 3-hour hike or taxi.
-Yet it’s much more convenient to pursue this hike as part of a tour from Riobamba.
-Biking tours down Chimborazo allow time for this day hike.
+Yet it’s much more convenient to pursue this hike as part of a day tour from Riobamba.
+A hike-and-bike tour of Chimborazo allow time for this day hike.
 More on that below.

 Mountain Biking Chimborazo!

 Mountain Biking down Chimborazo is an ultimate thrill to pursue down the volcano!
 From Refugio Carrel, there is a series of single track and rural roadways that wind down the rocky mountainside while offering sweeping views of Chimborazo much of the way down.